Here's my personal Claude Code setup, refined over months of daily use across multiple projects. Last updated: April 2026.

 settings.json configuration

-The ~/.claude/settings.json file contains settings that significantly improve response quality.
+The ~/.claude/settings.json file contains settings that improve response quality.
 These 3 options are recommended by Boris Cherny (Claude Code's creator):

 {